collective/collective.developermanual/source/views/browserviews.rst

 .. admonition:: Description

-    Rendering HTML pages in Plone using Zope 3 view pattern.
+    Rendering HTML pages in Plone using the Zope 3 *view* pattern.

 .. contents:: :local: